DandyYahmin/DandyYahmin/README.md

 # Hello World!
 I'm Dandy 👋
-### I'm Junior Backend Developer👨‍💻 at Budi Luhur University
+### I'm Junior Backend Developer👨‍💻 at Directorate of Information Technology, Budi Luhur University
 As an undergraduate student majoring in Informatics Engineering and a proficient full-stack web developer, I possess a strong foundation in software technology design and development.
 My journey in the world of technology has fueled my passion for innovation and problem-solving.
 With a keen interest in staying updated with the latest trends and advancements, I constantly strive to expand my knowledge and skills.
 My adaptability enables me to thrive in dynamic environments, where I can effectively collaborate with diverse teams to deliver high-quality solutions.
 Whether it's crafting elegant front-end interfaces or architecting robust back-end systems, I approach each project with dedication and a drive for excellence.
 As I continue to grow in my field, I aim to make meaningful contributions that positively impact the ever-evolving landscape of technology.

 ## 🛠 Skills